Streetcars in Kansas City: 2016 onward: modern streetcars

-The modern KC Streetcar was installed in 2014 and opened to the public in 2016.
-Two major extensions are underway as of 2024.
-First is an extension south along Main Street to connect with the Country Club Plaza and UMKC's campus, which opened in 2025.
-The second is an extension along the riverfront on the northernmost portion of the line, in the River Market.
+The modern KC Streetcar was installed in 2014 and opened to the public in 2016, with the line initially running from Union Station to the River Market neighborhood.
+On October 24th, 2025, a major extension south along Main Street to UMKC was opened, which was followed on May 18, 2026 with an extension north to the Riverfront, close to CPKC Stadium.
 This extension connects CPKC Stadium.
 Eight new CAF Urbos 3 streetcars have been purchased to service the new extensions to complement the six included in the initial line, bringing the total number of streetcars operating in Kansas City to 14.

+Daily operations and maintenance of the system is handled by Herzog Transit Services, under joint contract to the Streetcar Authority and the City of Kansas City.
+The contract was signed in October 2015.
+Passengers ride for free, as costs are covered by a Transportation Taxation District along the route.

 KCPS 551

 PCC #551 was on static display at Kansas City Union Station.

 Kansas City Public Service streetcar 551 is a PCC (President's Conference Committee) streetcar preserved for static display in the River Market neighborhood.
 It was built in 1947 by the St. Louis Car Company for service in Kansas City.
-When the city closed its streetcar service, it was sold to the Toronto Transit Commission in 1957 and became TTC 4762.
+When the city closed its streetcar service, it was sold to the Toronto Transit Commission in 1957 and became TTC 4752.
 In 1973, the streetcar was sold to the San Francisco Municipal Railway, renumbered as Muni 1190 and ran as a tourist attraction.
 In 1979, the streetcar was sold to the Western Railway Museum remaining as Muni 1190.
 In 2006, KC Regional Transit Alliance purchased the streetcar, restored it as KCPS 551 and put it on static display at Union Station.
 In 2016, the streetcar was put into storage because its Union Station site was repurposed.
 Finally, in 2017 the streetcar was moved again for display in River Market along the modern KC Streetcar line.

 Tentative plans to restore 551 to operating condition and run it on the KC Streetcar line for special events were abandoned because 551 is a single-ended car, and the modern KC Streetcar line has no turning loops.

 Streetcar 551 is located on a lot at 426 Delaware Street at the corner of West Fifth Street.
 Denver-based Epoch Developments owns the streetcar and ten buildings along Delaware Street.
 The streetcar interior now serves as a donut shop.